 I wondered if my friend’s elders had hid something from him—that perhaps something had happened of which they never spoke?
 Perhaps something like what happened in Swansboro in 1922?

 Or something like what happened at Knotts Island around 1898?

-I found no answers that day at Goose Creek Island.
+So far I have not found any evidence that would fill in the details of what happened at Goose Creek Island at that time.
 As is so often the case, I was left to wonder what was being remembered and what had been forgotten.

 And, of course, I could not help but wonder if my friend did not know that he had grown up in a world of silence and forgetting, as is so often the case for us all, wherever we call home.

 Years later, I stumbled upon a story about Goose Creek Island.
 I found the story in a rollicking travel account written by a former reporter for the Salisbury Post, in Salisbury, N.C.

 The reporter’s name was Pete Zimmerman.
 In the 1980s, he had spent time at a friend’s fish camp on the island.
 He was clearly besotted by the island’s people and natural beauty.

 In his travel account, Zimmerman wrote that the older guys on the island told him that a sign used to stand at the old ferry landing.
 The sign did not provide any insight into how and why all the black families had left the island, but it did speak to the threat of racial violence that kept the island all-white throughout the 20th century and into the 21st century.

 According to Zimmerman, that sign read: “N—– don’t let the sun set on your heels.”

 I did not have to discover that the Down East part of Carteret County had also long had a “sundown town” reputation.
 I had heard it all my life.